 Although not all Red Hat images were supported across all architectures at first, nearly all are now available on all listed architectures.

 1.3.
 Getting container tools

-Register RHEL: Once RHEL is installed, register the system.
-You will be prompted to enter your user name and password.
-Note that the user name and password are the same as your login credentials for Red Hat Customer Portal.
+Register RHEL: Enter your user name and password.
+The user name and password are the same as your login credentials for Red Hat Customer Portal: